Zoltan99/Zoltan/README.md

 6. the program ask the video files absolte path (/home/z-home/Skill-Share-Crawler---DL-master/videos/Blender 28 complete course master all the basics of Blender/) hit enter

-7. than ask the destination folder absolute path choose a writeable folder on your pc (/media/z-home/hdd1/video/large_course/) hit enter, the program download all files one by one and rename it with ordinal number.
+7. than ask the destination folder absolute path, choose a writeable folder on your pc (/media/z-home/hdd1/video/large_course/) hit enter, the program download all files one by one and rename it with ordinal number too.

 That's it.